 Of course, if you want to do a superb job, besides a good web design contract template, you’ll want to know what the client would like exactly.

 It is essential and crucial to understanding what the customer needs so that you can then create a design contract that includes an SoW based on what the client will actually need.

 The way we like to do it is to send a very comprehensive questionnaire to the client.
 This probes the client on what the website or web design work is all about.
 Work should not commence before this questionnaire has been completed and completely understood by the freelancer.

 The questionnaire has such pertinent questions about the company as:

 - Why do you want this site?

-- What user demographic will the website target?
+- What user demographics will the website target?

-- Which direction you want your company go towards?
+- Which direction do you want your company to go towards?

-So while this is not, strictly speaking, a web design contract, it’s still something which is going to make your contract much easier to agree to.
+So while this is not, strictly speaking, a legal document, it’s still something which is going to make your contract much easier to agree to.

 - Project scope including the definition of various phases

-- Acceptance tests per phase – an agreement that Acceptance tests will be run by the client after each phase of development – this ensures that both the client and the contractor have agreed that the site has passed acceptance tests confirming to the original website specifications
+- Acceptance tests per phase.
+An agreement that Acceptance tests will be run by the client after each phase of development.
+This ensures that both the client and the contractor have agreed that the site has passed acceptance tests conforming to the original website specifications

 - Contract clause for the inclusion of 3rd party products including the fee of these products as part of the terms of payment

 - Project management.
 The allocation of a project manager on both sides such that communication is prompt and efficient during the website project